GameDevTecnico/cubos/docs/pages/4_exercises/main.md

 # Exercises {#exercises}

-This page contains challenges designed to help you start working with **CUBOS**.
+This page contains challenges designed to help you start working with **Cubos**.
 We recommend that you start by reading the @ref getting-started "getting started" and @ref features "features" guides.

 ## Creating a new engine sample